KouraniMEKA/Tethered-UAV-control/README.md

 1- Download the files. <br />
 2- double click "TetheredUAVControl.prj" to open it in the MATLAB/Simulink environment (Now the parameters will be loaded and the emplementation in Simulink will pop-up). <br />
 3- Run the simulink model to plot the results. <br />
+4- Edit the MATLAB script "UAV_Taut_Cable_parameters.m" for your desiered scenario and parameters.

 # Authors